kaustubhdivekar/secure-auth-system/README.md

 Blog Listing (/blogs): Displays all available blog posts.
 Create Blog (/blogs/create): Protected route for Content Creators to add new blog posts.
 Blog Detail (/blogs/:id): Page to view a single blog post.
+Property Listing (/properties): Displays all available property listings with search and filter options.
+Property Detail (/properties/:id): Page to view a single property with details and images.
+Create Property (/properties/create): Protected route for Landlords to add new property listings.
+Manage Properties (/dashboard/properties): Protected area for Landlords to manage their own properties.
 Unauthorized (/unauthorized): Page for users attempting to access restricted content without proper authorization.

 🔒 Environment Variables Details